Besu

 • --data-storage-format=BONSAI: Enables Besu's optimized storage format (Essential for performance).

-• --sync-mode=X_SNAP: Uses Snap Sync to download the state quickly.
+• --sync-mode=SNAP: Uses Snap Sync to download the state quickly.
+(Note: the older X_SNAP prefix has been removed — use SNAP directly.)

 • JAVA_OPTS=-Xmx8g: Limits Java to 8GB of Heap RAM.
 Adjust this based on your total system RAM (keep it to ~50% of available RAM).